radi0sus/orca_orb/README.md

   and/or AOs.
 * The sum of all contributions of Atoms of the same Element is equal to the contribution of the respective Element to the orbital.
-* If a contribution or a sum of contributions is lower than a certain Trehshold the contribution may not be included in the output of the program.
+* If a contribution or a sum of contributions is lower than a certain Threshold the contribution may not be included in the output of the program.
 * Constraints refer to a selection of analyzed Atom or Element contributions.